 Our Slip and Fall Injury Practice

-Dolman Law Group and Sibley Dolman are affiliated law firms with years of combined experience representing Florida residents and visitors who have suffered severe injuries and tragic deaths through no fault of their own.
+Dolman Law Group Accident Injury Lawyers, PA are affiliated law firms with years of combined experience representing Florida residents and visitors who have suffered severe injuries and tragic deaths through no fault of their own.
 Our firms have recovered millions and millions of dollars on behalf of our clients, including in cases involving preventable, catastrophic falls on someone else’s property.

 People sometimes feel reluctant to get the help of a lawyer after they fall.
 Falling can be embarrassing.
 No one wants others to think they’re unsteady on their feet.
 Fall victims often think they should just tough it out, rather than making an issue out of an injury.
-At Dolman Law Group and Sibley Dolman, we understand these concerns.
+At Dolman Law Group Accident Injury Lawyers, PA, we understand these concerns.
 And yes, sometimes a fall is just a fall.
 But Florida’s premises liability laws exist to keep all of us safe.
-By speaking up and seeking compensation for injuries you sustained in a fall, not only might you recover compensation the law says you deserve, you also do your part in holding wrongdoers accountable and in making the places where we eat, shop, and recreate safer for everyone.
+By speaking up and seeking compensation for the injuries you sustained in a fall, you not only recover compensation the law says you deserve, but you also do your part in holding wrongdoers accountable and in making the places where we eat, shop, and recreate safer for everyone.